Overview

 Frequently Asked Questions

 When this occurs, we suggest politely telling your employer that you would like to have their offer reviewed by a lawyer.
+If this happens, please let us know immediately.
 Our highly skilled team of professionals would be happy to meet with you to discuss all your options and help you determine the right move.

 The Employment Standards Code and Human Rights Act prohibit employers from laying off, terminating, discriminating against, or even asking employees to resign because of pregnancy, childbirth, or taking maternity or parental leave.
 Canadian courts have awarded additional damages for an employer’s attempt to terminate an employee in situations like this.
 It is strongly advised for you to speak with a lawyer to discuss your specific situation.